mojaloop/documentation/mojaloop-technical-overview/central-settlements/settlement-process/README.md

 ### 2.3.
 Close Settlement Window

 There is always one open settlement window which groups all ongoing transfers.
 This functionality is used to close the currently opened window and create the next one.
+The operations starts on the API and then the Deferred handler consumes a message after the validations are passed and prepares the Settlement Window Content and Settlement Content Aggregation records for the settlement process.
 - [Sequence Diagram for Close Settlement Window](post-close-settlement-window.md)

 ### 2.4.
 Create Settlement